Select Page

 • No one shall pay, propose to pay or publicize the payment of any consideration to another person in order to arrange for the services of a surrogate.

 In brief, a surrogate can only be reimbursed for out-of-pocket expenses if they are directly relevant to the surrogacy and are accompanied by a receipt.
 For example, if a doctor declares in writing that bed rest is required for her health and/or the health of the embryo or fetus, a surrogate may be compensated for lost pay.
+Choose the right surrogacy consultant in Canada for an affordable cost.

-Analyzing the Cost of surrogacy in Canada?
+Analyzing the Cost of Surrogacy in Canada?

 In practice, a surrogacy contract specifies that acceptable expenditures must be between $ 25,000 and $30,000 USD.
 If the surrogate is a demanding, experienced surrogate, she may request additional compensation and travel fees, which can be fairly costly.
 Medications may sometimes be overlooked in early clinic suggestions, which can be costly.

-So, technically, expenses like cost of surrogate mother in Canada, egg or sperm donor involved, medication costs, IVF treatment cost and other related elements would incorporate the overall structure of cost of surrogacy in Canada.
+So, technically, expenses like the cost of a surrogate mother in Canada, egg or sperm donor involved, medication costs, IVF treatment cost and other related elements would incorporate the overall structure of cost of surrogacy in Canada.

 Why you must opt for a surrogacy agency in Canada?

-A surrogacy agency in Canada brings along a big list of benefits and advantages.
+A surrogacy clinic in Canada brings along a big list of benefits and advantages.
 First and foremost is the highly credible medical infrastructure of the country which is rated on par with other big countries around the world.

 Surrogacy babies born in Canada are eligible for Canadian citizenship at birth.
 With their baby’s Canadian passport, new parents can immediately return to their native country.
 In addition, Canada has a national healthcare system that covers both the surrogate’s prenatal care and delivery.